This is a gear review of the Hyperlite Mountain Gear Unbound 2-person Tent 2025.

 With a length of 90 inches or 7.5 feet or 228 cm, it is generous in its dimensions for all but the tallest of hikers.
 For most people, myself included, I was able to fit inside and sleep quite well.
 I had enough room to store my pack at my feet at night.

 With a width of 48 inches or 4 feet or 122 cm, it is about standard for sizing of an ultralight two-person tent.
 Like most ultralight 2P tents there was just enough room to fit without being offensively close or too annoying for the second person.
-If you decided to use this tent as a solo tent, there would give you enough room to stretch out and keep all your gear inside the tent.
+If you decided to use this tent as a solo tent, it would give you enough room to stretch out and keep all your gear inside the tent.

 Durability

 The Hyperlite Mountain Gear Unbound 2P tent is well made, well designed, and not only looks solid but feels solid.
 While I have not used this tent for 100s of nights, I suspect this tent is durable enough to last a couple of long-distance thru-hikes.
-If you look after your gear I suspect that this tent will be strong enough to last 3 full seasons of thru-hiking which would equate to completing the hiking triple crown or around 7700 miles / 12391 km (depending on what route your take on the CDT).
+If you look after your gear I suspect that this tent will be strong enough to last 2-3 full seasons of thru-hiking which would equate to completing the hiking triple crown or around 7700 miles / 12391 km (depending on what route you take on the CDT).

 Weather Protection